 - Create a simple tracking tool that allows for logging and follow-up with customers.
-This tool should be used by account teams, tying the investment to business results.
+This tool should be used by account teams as a consultative selling tool, tying the investment to business results.

 - Create a case study that profiles a top customer successfully using the tool.

 In having a business conversation first, my client could see how pursing this demo ties directly to business objectives.
 He also has some additional ideas for content and tools to further cement the value of the investment.
 This will lead into the training conversation, where we can dive into content, learning objectives, and development of the demo.

 JOIN 10,000+ MODERN SELLERS & LEADERS.
 GET FRESH SALES AND LEADERSHIP RESOURCES DELIVERED TO YOUR INBOX.